 The previous post listed the basic configuration steps which are required to exchange messages with the default message broker in the WildFly 10 open source application server.
-This configuration allowed us to run chat example application with WildFly 10.
+This configuration allowed us to run the Habari Client for Artemis chat example application with WildFly 10.

-- automatically reply to specific message texts (similar to a “chat bot”)
+automatically reply to specific messages (similar to a “chat bot”)

 If you wish to exchange messages between Delphi or Free Pascal applications and the WildFly 10 open source application server, follow these steps for a quick demonstration of the new client library from Habarisoft: